junelsolis/fluorescent-nuclei-analysis/README.md

 ![image](https://github.com/user-attachments/assets/926dbcd4-8cea-48fd-a9a3-d1e17cd3e233)

 ## Data analysis
 Now that the nuclei have been segmented, the label images can be read and constructed into a tabular format, in this case, a Polars DataFrame.
-The first 10 lines of this data can be seen below, including columns for area, aspect ratio, perimeter and solidity, for each individual detected cell nucleus.
+The first 10 lines of this data can be seen in the table below, including columns for area, aspect ratio, perimeter and solidity, for each individual detected cell nucleus.
+It is important to note that for each label image, nuclei touching the image border were excluded because these would adversely affect the aforementioned morphological measurements.
 ```
 ┌─────────────────────────────────┬────────────────┬───────┬────────┬──────────────┬────────────┬──────────┐
 │ filename                        ┆ img_total_area ┆ label ┆ area   ┆ aspect_ratio ┆ perimeter  ┆ solidity │